jharris-uptycs/uptycs-state-manager/README.md

 files and a manifest.json file place them in a local s3-bucket folder and then upload them to an S3 bucket in your account.
 More information about the python script [here](additional-documents/CREATE-PACKAGE.md)

-1. Navigate to the `ssm-distributor` folder and execute the `create_package.py` script.
+1. Navigate to the `ssm-distributor-sources` folder and execute the `create_package.py` script.

     > Note: It is possible to create a custom distributor package, more information is provided [here](.
     > /additional-documents/CUSTOM-PACKAGES.md).